Digital Health Expertise

 Sage’s eConsent process was designed from its inception to be remotely completed by a potential study participant on a phone, tablet, or computer screen, with available support via email, phone, or text.
 We have developed the Elements of Informed Consent Toolkit to share our knowledge base and best practices for developing an effective consenting process.
 These best practices formed the foundation of Apple’s ResearchKit eConsent process and has been used in the All of Us Research Program.
 Given recent well-publicized data breaches and consumer privacy violations, designing technologies that are transparent and respectful of end-users’ privacy is an ethical and legal mandate.
 To this end, we have developed the Privacy Toolkit, an open-source repository that provides biomedical researchers with a catalogue of design best practices and patterns to increase transparency of how end-user data is being collected and used in mHealth studies.

 Our goals are to design a digital experience that both creates value for the study participants and generates novel, high quality data for researchers.
 Our UX research team employs a user-centered design process ranging from formative interviews to usability studies to create, validate and improve the experience for a participant in a digital health study.
 We frequently enlist patient representatives to guide the design and development of our research studies.
 In analyzing our work across over 30 digital health studies, we have codified our best practices into the Design System.
 This resource serves as a foundation for our UX/UI design, and is freely available to the research community.
-To translate a study design to a digital experience within our platform, we have developed the Bridge Study Manager to allow research teams to configure, manage, and monitor their study once it has been deployed.

 Sage has developed a variety of native iOS and Android apps for digital health research studies in collaboration with academic institutions, pharmaceutical companies, non-profit institutions, and tech companies.
 These studies have enrolled over 100,000 participants and have included large-scale remote monitoring of health conditions, measuring disease symptoms in clinical trials, and validating novel digital measures.
 Sage was instrumental in establishing the open source ResearchKit and ResearchStack frameworks, and these serve as the foundation for our app development along with other Sage SDKs.
 These front-end applications communicate with our HIPAA-compliant Bridge Server via our iOS SDK, Android SDK, or via our REST API.
 Whether it’s through building a custom research app, or providing tools, code libraries, and technical advice to external development teams, Sage’s mobile engineering team can greatly accelerate a digital health study.